ixtreon/Shanism/ATTRIBUTIONS.md

 Awesome Icons by:
 J. W. Bjerk (eleazzaar) -- www.jwbjerk.com/art -- find this and other open art at: http://opengameart.org

-A mumltitude of icons from: http://game-icons.net/
+Over 2000 free icons from: http://game-icons.net/